facebookresearch/habitat-challenge/README.md

     [Optional] Modify submission.sh file if your agent needs any custom modifications (e.g. command-line arguments).
 Otherwise, nothing to do.
 Default submission.sh is simply a call to `RandomAgent` agent in `agent.py`.

 1. Install [nvidia-docker v2](https://github.com/NVIDIA/nvidia-docker) following instructions here: [https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker).
 Note: only supports Linux; no Windows or MacOS.

 1. Modify the provided Dockerfile if you need custom modifications.
-Let’s say your code needs `pytorch==1.9.0`, these dependencies should be pip installed inside a conda environment called `habitat` that is shipped with our habitat-challenge docker, as shown below:
+Let’s say your code needs `pytorch==1.9.0`, these dependencies should be pip installed inside the Docker conda environment called `habitat`.
+Below is a an example Dockerfile with pip installing custom dependencies.

     ```dockerfile
-    FROM fairembodied/habitat-challenge:testing_2022_habitat_base_docker
+    FROM fairembodied/habitat-challenge:habitat_rearrangement_2022_base_docker

     # install dependencies in the habitat conda environment
     RUN /bin/bash -c ". activate habitat; pip install torch==1.9.0"